reactjs/react.dev/content/docs/getting-started.md

 ### Practical Tutorial {#practical-tutorial}

 If you prefer to **learn by doing,** check out our [practical tutorial](/tutorial/tutorial.html).
 In this tutorial, we build a tic-tac-toe game in React.
-You might be tempted to skip it because you're not building games -- but give it a chance.
+You might be tempted to skip it because you're not into building games -- but give it a chance.
 The techniques you'll learn in the tutorial are fundamental to building *any* React apps, and mastering it will give you a much deeper understanding.

 ### Step-by-Step Guide {#step-by-step-guide}